sahilghadi47/sahilghadi47/README.md

 I am a recent Information Technology graduate with a strong foundation in full stack, front-end, and back-end web development.
 Here's a quick rundown of my skills and experiences:

+Skilled in web development.
+Proficient in creating and maintaining dynamic websites.
+Former NCC cadet, proud representative of RDC 2023.
+Alumnus of Mumbai University.

 ---

 -   😎 _**Interested In**_: Web Development, Reading self-help books, Trekking, kabaddi